New Segments Of Mexico Border Wall ‘Will Fail’ According To Engineering Report

 Occasional flooding isn’t the only challenge ahead for the structure, however.
 Because it was constructed close to the Rio Grande on the silty bank, it will require constant maintenance to fight erosion.
 For this reason, the federal government usually builds its wall segments miles inland from the river.

-Another study concluded that in addition to the person issues, there were wide gaps and large cracks in the concrete, likely due to substandard construction practices.
+Another study concluded that in addition to other issues, there were wide gaps and large cracks in the concrete, likely due to substandard construction practices.

 Fisher Sand and Gravel has issued a maintenance plan, but Tompkins said that it is inadequate and won’t stop the issues that the project faces.